philip ellis designs for the world he wants, not the world he sees | read | i-D

 Having no technical design skills at this point, Philip soon found himself in the fortunate position of working at Meadham Kirchhoff in his first year.
-"I learnt almost everything I know there.
+"I learned almost everything I know there.
 They produced everything in house so I was exposed to the full design process.
 It was amazing."
 Graduating from CSM last year, Philip's BA collection gathered the attention of many for its explicit anti-Brexit stance.
-Philip adorned the clothes with messages such as 'don't bite the hand that feeds' across the EU logo.
-Particularly prescient at the time, showing just a few weeks before the referendum, the collection also featured criticisms of the Conservative government ('Tories put the N in cuts').
+Philip adorned the clothes with messages such as "don't bite the hand that feeds" across the EU logo.
+Particularly prescient at the time, showing just a few weeks before the referendum, the collection also featured criticisms of the Conservative government ("Tories put the N in cuts").

 Imbuing his clothes with a message of disruptive politics and a desire for unity, the young designer captured more than just the spirit of activism, but a crucial part of his own identity.
 "Politics is an important aspect of my work because my designs are a representation of my personality.
 But, I wouldn't want to express my opinion for the sake of it."
 Certainly, with a desire to change the world around him, without treating activism as a trend, Philip's future as a London designer looks bright.
 Watch this space.